TechRuler/AchievableScript/README.md

 # Contributing
 Contributions are welcome!
 If you want to contribute to My-Editor, fork the repository and submit a pull request.

-# Third-Party Libraries
+## Third-Party Libraries

-This project utilizes third-party libraries for enhanced functionality.
+This project uses [Jedi](https://jedi.readthedocs.io/en/latest/) for code analysis and autocompletion.
+Jedi is licensed under the MIT License.
+The full license text is available in the `LICENSES/jedi_LICENSE` file.

+This project also uses [Pillow](https://pillow.readthedocs.io/en/stable/) for image processing.
+Pillow is licensed under the HPND License.
+The full license text is available in the `LICENSES/pillow_LICENSE` file.